BurlingtonCodeAcademy/webdev-prework/07_reusing procedures_with_functions.md

 Yep!

-Here, we've introduces a *second* function that has been *declared* within the first. `timesThree` is a function that has NO parameters, but when called, refers to the variable `newNum` that has been defined within view of its encasing function, `subtractFive`.
+Here, we've introduced a *second* function that has been *declared* within the first. `timesThree` is a function that has NO parameters, but when called, refers to the variable `newNum` that has been defined within view of its encasing function, `subtractFive`.

 `timesThree` can see what `newNum` is because it lives within the parent function and has a stated `return` value, `newNum * 3`.
 So, by calling `subtractFive` and passing `10` as an argument to it, `newNum` is defined relative to the argument 10:

 ```javascript
 let newNum = num - 5 // when num is 10
 ```

 And then, due being defined within the function, `timesThree` knows what `newNum` is.
 So, it returns:

 ```javascript